Landlord’s Guide to UK Tenancy Deposit Scheme & Compliance

 Landlords can make deductions from a deposit under the following conditions:

-Using the Alternative Dispute Resolution (ADR) Service
+Using the ADR Service

 If a tenant disagrees with deductions, the tenancy deposit scheme offers an Alternative Dispute Resolution (ADR) service, allowing both parties to submit evidence, such as invoices, photographs, and tenancy agreements.
 The dispute is reviewed independently, ensuring a fair resolution.